Skip to content Skip to footer navigation

 If you've been chatting to friends or family about health insurance, they may have mentioned that getting insurance when you're still young could save you money on your policy when you're older.

-What they're referring to is something called the Lifetime Health Cover (LHC) loading, a government initiative that means that if you take out hospital cover for the first time after you turn 31, you'll pay an extra two percent on your premiums for every year you waited.
+What they're referring to is something called the Lifetime Health Cover (LHC) loading, a government initiative that means if you take out hospital cover for the first time after you turn 31, you'll pay an extra 2% on your premiums for every year you waited.

-But CHOICE health insurance experts have crunched the numbers and say that the LHC isn't as big a deal as it seems.
-In fact, in some cases, it's cheaper to pay the loading later than it is to buy health insurance now that you don't need.
-Read more about the LHC and how it will cost you over time
+But depending on your circumstances, CHOICE health insurance experts say the LHC loading may not be as big a deal as it seems.
+In fact, in some cases it could be cheaper to pay the loading later than it is to buy health insurance now that you don't need.

 2. You may still be covered by your parents' fund

-Legislation passed last year means that health funds are able to increase the age of dependents from 24 to 31.
+Legislation passed in 2021 means that health funds are able to increase the age of dependants from 24 to 31.

-This means that if your parents have health cover and are with one of a few smaller funds such as Teacher's Health or Heath Care Insurance, which have increased the dependent age, you may still be covered by their policy until you turn 31 or 32 (there are factors that need to apply, such as you living with them and being financially dependent on them).
+This means if your parents have health cover and are with a fund that has increased the dependant age, you may still be covered by their policy until you turn 31 or 32 (there are factors that need to apply, such as you living with them and being financially dependent on them).

 After that, if you decide you do want cover, you'll have to take out your own policy.
 But don't automatically go with the same provider your parents use – shop around to find the cheapest policy that suits your situation using our health insurance finder.